 That’s why we’re working hard to extend our reach into mainstream schools and other specials schools; offering training and support to staff working with individuals with autism.
 We have found that the right programme, with appropriate training for staff, can successfully adapt educational practice to help ensure that places at school are maintained.

 85% of people with autism do not work full time.4

 We are aspirational for our students and have set the ambitious goal that all leavers will go onto further education, training or employment.
-In our 6th Form we use the principles of ABA and VB to teach our students functional communication and independence, while also providing vocational experiences and accredited qualifications.
-The 6th Form is designed as a pathway enabling young people aged 16-19 years to reach their next steps and gain independent skills within the community.
+In our 6th Form we use the principles of ABA/VB to teach our students functional communication and independence, while also providing vocational experiences and accredited qualifications.
+The 6th Form is designed as a pathway enabling young adults aged 16-19 years to reach their next steps and gain independent skills within the community.